wp-plugins/dynamic-featured-image/readme.txt

 == Screenshots ==
 1. New featured image box.
 2. Selecting image from media box.
-Make sure you select `File URL` in `Link URL` section before clicking `Insert Into Post`.
 3. Add new featured image box.

 == Changelog ==
+= 3.0.0 =
+* Fully Object Oriented (Thanks to @cfoellmann).
+* New WordPress Media Uploader.
+* Uses dashicons instead of images.
+* Functions to retrieve image descriptions and nth featured image.
+* Well documented.

 = 2.0.2 =
-Minor css fix, issue #18
+* Minor css fix (issue #18 in GitHub, Thanks to @cfoellmann)

 = 2.0.1 =
 * Change in design.